-A sport pertains to a human activity necessitating skill and physical exertion, where individuals or teams compete against one another for entertainment.
-It, therefore, also features competition and social participation, with rules and patterns that exist formally through organizations.
+A sport is a human activity that necessitates skill and physical exertion.
+In it, individuals or teams compete against one another for entertainment.
+Therefore, sports also feature competition and social participation, with rules and patterns that exist formally through organizations.

-This brings us to the question: is dancing a sport or an art form?
+This brings us to the question: Is dancing a sport or an art form?
 Some would even argue it’s merely a hobby or fitness trend.
-Let’s hover over some aspects of dancing to decide.
+Let’s examine some aspects of dancing to decide.

 Dancing and Its Sports-Like Attributes